obfuscatedgenerated/ollieos_node/README.md

 `npm link`

 The OS can now be run from anywhere by typing `ollieos` in your terminal.
+This uses a symlink, so updates to the cloned repository will be reflected in the global command.

 You can remove this link with: